 In determining the best church payroll providers, we considered annual and per-person costs, how much assistance they provide with compliance, and how easy it is to implement each system.
 We also researched customer reviews on third-party websites, because it’s the best method for finding unbiased opinions based on actual user experiences.

-Church-specific services and features are also important, because there are different rules for processing clergy payroll; for instance, ministers aren’t required to pay taxes on housing allowances that don’t exceed the fair value of the home.
+Industry-specific payroll services and features for churches are also important, because there are different rules for processing clergy payroll; for instance, ministers aren’t required to pay taxes on housing allowances that don’t exceed the fair value of the home.
 A service with church payroll expertise should be familiar with the legal specifics and be able to educate you accordingly.

 To evaluate the best church payroll services, we considered the following: